InboxDollars is one of the first websites you’ll find when searching for ways to make money online.

 Unlike some other survey websites, InboxDollars is a survey aggregator.
-That means you might be redirected to a third-party site for your survey, but you’ll still be paid by InboxDollars for taking it.
+That means you might be redirected to a third-party survey site, but you’ll still be paid by InboxDollars for answering questions.

 Upon signing up, you’ll be required to complete your profile survey.
 It will take you about five minutes, and you’ll earn 50 cents.

 Once you start getting survey offers, keep in mind that you don’t have to complete all of them.
 If you’re pressed for time, take the ones that give you the highest payout per minute.
 For example, choose a survey that offers $1 for 10 minutes over a survey that offers $2 for 30 minutes.